Table of Contents

 Anatomy of the Himalayan Fault System

-Rather than a single clean break, the Himalayan Fault System is composed of a series of major thrust faults that dip northward beneath the range.
-These faults step down into the crust and collectively accommodate the convergence between India and Eurasia.
-Three primary thrusts are recognized from south to north: the Main Frontal Thrust (MFT), the Main Boundary Thrust (MBT), and the Main Central Thrust (MCT).
-Each has a distinct structural position, age of activity, and role in the orogeny.
+Rather than a singular fault, the Himalayan Fault System consists of multiple, parallel thrust faults that dip gently northward beneath the mountain range.
+These faults form a stepping series of imbricate thrust sheets that collectively accommodate the convergence between the Indian and Eurasian plates.
+The three principal thrust faults recognized from south to north are the Main Frontal Thrust (MFT), the Main Boundary Thrust (MBT), and the Main Central Thrust (MCT).
+Each thrust has a distinct structural position, timing of activity, and role in the evolution of the orogen.

 Main Central Thrust (MCT)